American Council of Engineering Companies (ACEC) of Ohio

 To support various athletic teams, intramural sports, and campus-wide activities, the WATTS facility includes:

-Editor’s Note: This project is featured in the December 2012 issue of College Planning and Management magazine.
+The Youngstown State University WATTS facility was featured in the December 2012 issue of College Planning and Management magazine.